yanglinz/detect-show-episode-credits/README.md

 The rough approach is to:

-1. Capture frames for the video for some interval e.g. 1 frame per second
+1. Capture frames for the video for some interval e.g. 1 frame per second.
-2. Place a score on each frame for how likely it is a end credit frame
+2. Score each frame for how likely it is a end credit frame.
-3. Analyze the pattern of scores to determine the beginning of the end credit
+3. Analyze the pattern of scores to determine the beginning of the end credit.

 ## Heuristics